Kirouane/interval/README.md

 Interval
 ======

-This library provides some tools to handle intervals.
+This library provides some tools to manipulate intervals.
 For instance, You can compute the union or intersection of two intervals.

 Use cases
 ------